 The State Pension underpayments primarily affect women who claimed their State Pension before 6 April 2016, who do not have a full National Insurance Contribution (NICs) record, and who should have received increases in their basic State pension.

-In total, women who may have received less than their rightful State Pension entitlement include 53,000 married women, 44,000 widows and 37,000 aged over 80, according to figures from the NAO report.
+In total, women who may have received less than their rightful State Pension entitlement include 53,000 married women, 44,000 widows and 37,000 aged over 80, according to figures from a National Audit Office (NAO) report.
 The £1 billion owed amounts to around £8,900 in underpayments for each person affected, with one in eight due more than £40,0000 to make up the pension they should have received.
 The largest amount one woman has been underpaid currently stands at £128,000.

-The NAO investigation was carried out after findings uncovered last year with the help of Sir Steve Webb, former pensions minister, revealed that many married women had missed out on State Pension payments because they were unaware they could claim a proportion of their husband’s entitlement.
+The NAO carried out an investigation after findings uncovered with the help of Sir Steve Webb, former pensions minister, revealed that many married women had missed out on State Pension payments because they were unaware they could claim a proportion of their husband’s entitlement.
 Read more in our article Women owed £3 billion backdated pension payments, which is based on previous estimates of how much women have been underpaid.
 However, the exact amount will only become clear over time and the figures have already been revised several times.

 Here, we explain who might be entitled to a higher State Pension, and how to make a claim and increase your payments if you believe you’re among those affected.